 Source and origin

-Plants are grown from cuttings to maintain its unique qualities.
+Plants are grown from cuttings here at the nursery.
 The original plant was grown by the late North Carolina Botanical Garden curator Rob Gardner from seed collected in southeastern NC.

 We propagate our own plants and are not required to collect North Carolina sales tax.Where can I find information about your plants?